-The biggest challenge in developing habit of saying NO is to overcome feelings of guilt, shame and fear that surface when you disappoint people.
+The biggest challenge in developing the habit of saying NO is to overcome feelings of guilt, shame, and fear that surface when you disappoint people.

 - Direct yet respectful no is much better than giving response that send mixed signal to requester.
 Being direct sends clear message.

 - You may consider sharing why you’re turning down request of help.
 The best approach is to be direct, honest, and respectful.

 II) Replacing NO with Another Word –

 - This is my favorite.
 It is always important to use right words.
 Telling what you are going to do instead of what is asked is much better than direct no, as not many people are good in handling NO.

 - Like when colleague asks you to join for drink, Instead of you saying direct no you may say you guys go ahead I have dinner plan with family or whatever is your reason for not joining for drink.

 III) Ask the Requester to Follow up Later –

 - This works better at office space.
 Instead, or outright NO, you may ask requester to check later at a certain time to check if you can accommodate him.

 - It shows your willingness to help and ball is in requester’s court whether he can wait till than or approach other for help.

 IV) Offer an Alternative –

 PART IV – Situation-Based Examples for Making NO Simple to Inculcate in Daily Life

-This section is short, crisp and amazing if you’re looking for situation based solutions to turning down request of your family, friends, neighbors, bosses, children and gain their respect in the process.
+This section is short, crisp, and amazing if you’re looking for situation-based solutions to turning down requests of your family, friends, neighbors, bosses, children and gain their respect in the process.

 Excerpts from this section –

 I) How to Say NO to Friends –

 - As, they say friend in need is friend indeed.
 This makes it real problem refusing to help friends and boundaries with friends do get blurry.